aguspesce/aspect-docker/README.md

 I don't recommend running this (or any) script as `root` unless is strictly necessary, so it would be better to grant your user with the necessary privileges to run `docker`.
+Please read the [Post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/) to get more information.

 **WARNING: The docker group grants privileges equivalent to the `root` user.
 This can impact your system's security.
 Please see the [Post-installation steps for